Intelligence as a Utility Bill

 I'm Johnny Han — once an IT consultant at IBM, now a Principal AI Architect.
 This is my personal press: a place to turn messy strategic thoughts into polished, shareable arguments.
 I use AI as a production engine; the opinion, framing and final taste are mine.

-Nothing is published unless I would defend the judgement behind it in front of smart people.
+Nothing is published unless I would defend the judgement behind it in front of smart, critical people.